-This 16-day Cultural Tour of England involves:
+This 16-day cultural tour of England involves:

-- A daily schedule often involving an early-morning departure (8.00-8.30am), concluding in the late afternoon (5.30-6.00pm) - 2-3 site visits most days, involving up to 1-2 hours of walking at each (sometimes on uneven terrain, cobbled streets, and steep slopes,) and/or standing (eg museum and libraries), interspersed with coach travel. - Using the London Underground system, where participants may need to negotiate flights of stairs. - The use of audio headsets which amplify the voice of your guide (despite noisy surroundings).
-This technology also allows you to move freely during site visits without missing any information. - 4- and 5-star hotels with three hotel changes. - You must be able to carry your own hand luggage.
+- A daily schedule often involving an early-morning departure (8.00-8.30am), concluding in the late afternoon (5.30-6.00pm). - 2-3 site visits most days, involving up to 1-2 hours of walking at each (sometimes on uneven terrain, cobbled streets, and steep slopes,) and/or standing (eg museum and libraries), interspersed with coach travel. - Using the London Underground system, where participants may need to negotiate flights of stairs. - 4-star hotels with three hotel changes. - You must be able to carry your own hand luggage.
 Hotel porterage includes 1 piece of luggage per person.